← Back to Insights

 Most Nigerian businesses do this without thinking about it.
 Under the NDPA, every one of those transfers needs documented safeguards.
 And almost nobody has them.

 I've audited the data flows of Nigerian fintechs and found 10-15 undocumented international transfers in the first hour.
-It's not that they're doing something wrong; it's that nobody told them cloud infrastructure means cross-border transfers.
+Nobody told them cloud infrastructure means cross-border transfers, so the paperwork never got done.

 What counts as a transfer

 Any time personal data moves from Nigeria to another country.
-Not files being emailed; data being processed on servers outside Nigeria.
+Data processed on servers outside Nigeria counts, even when no file is ever emailed.
 Which means:

 Cloud hosting.
 Your app runs on AWS Ireland, Google Cloud US, or Azure Frankfurt.
 Every piece of customer data stored there has been transferred out of Nigeria.